aws-amplify/amplify-ui-android/samples/liveness/README.md

     `Y`
 ?
 Who should have access?
     `Authenticated users only`
+?
+What permissions do you want to grant to Authenticated users?
+    `create,read,update`
 ```
 2. Copy the code for from amplify-ui-android/samples/backend-lambda-functions to the path provided
 3. Once finished, run `amplify push` to publish your changes.